gitGNU/gnu_stribog/README.txt

 will copy it to RAM. the program use only one library: libgcc.a. all computations should be in fixed point.

+Busy VIC slots: 3 (UART0), 4 (UART1), 5 (timer1), 6 and 7 (ADC), 8 (timer0)

-Time functions (tempus.h) are based on timer1. it uses VIC vectored interrupt slot 5.
+Time functions (tempus.h) are based on timer1. it uses VIC vectored interrupt slot 5. this module receives PPS at CAP1.2 (signal A), too.

+UART0 is the auxiliary port to get GPS data; uses VIC slot 3

 UART1 is the basic port; uses VIC slot 4

-ADC use VIC slots 6 and 7
+ADC use VIC slots 6 and 7; magnetic module functions used in such way (see magex.c, multa.c) that ADC sampling frequency defines frequency of set/reset pulses.

+Magnetoresistive sensors work not so far from the absolute maximum value for set/reset strap duty cycle. increasing the sampling frequency can DAMAGE the sensors.

 Timer0 is occupied by accelerometers; VIC slot 8

 HOW TO INSTALL DEVELOPMENT TOOLS

-First, we shall need binutils and gcc for ARM. we go to www.gnuarm.com and get binutils-2.16.1.tar.bz2 and gcc-4.0.1.tar.bz2.
+First, we shall need binutils and gcc for ARM. we go to http://www.gnu.org and get binutils-2.16.1.tar.bz2 and gcc-4.0.1.tar.bz2 (gcc-4.0.3.tar.bz2 will fit, too).

-Follow (with some changes) instructions from www.gnuarm.com:
+Follow (with some changes) instructions from http://www.gnuarm.com

 $ export armprefix=$HOME/arm
                    (or where you want them to live)